0xPolygon/polygon-docs/docs/pos/concepts/transactions/meta-transactions.md

 - **Account security:** Contract accounts enable social recovery and security features such as time-locks and withdraw limits.
 - **Atomic multi-operations:** Users can perform multiple operations simultaneously, such as trading in a single click instead of approving and swapping separately.

-## Using Account Abstraction on Polygon
+## Using account abstraction on Polygon

 There are two primary ways users can use account abstraction on Polygon: by sending ERC-4337 transactions or with third party meta transaction services.